chinamike65/hugo-tuolesi/content/book5/book5en.md

 The Fa is the object of the mind, don't be greedy when you think of good things, and don't be angry when you think of bad things.

-The practice of the Eighteen Realms is roughly like this.
+The practice of the Eighteen dhatus is roughly like this.

-Chapter 2 Twelve Origins
+##### Chapter 2 - Twelve Links of Dependent Origination

 "No ignorance, no end of ignorance, no end of old age and death, no end of old age and death"

-This sutra talks about the twelve Dependent Originations.
+This sutra talks about the Twelve Links of Dependent Origination.

-All three vehicles will practice Twelve Dependent Origination.
-Shravaka generally attains achievement according to the Four Noble Truths, but there are also those who practice Twelve Dependent Origination and attain Arhatship.
+All three vessels will practice Twelve Links of Dependent Origination.
+Shravaka generally attains achievement according to the Four Noble Truths, but there are also those who practice the Twelve Links of Dependent Origination and attain Arhatship.

-Bodhisattvas also practice the Twelve Dependent Origination.
+Bodhisattvas also practice the Twelve Links of Dependent Origination.

-In the three vehicles, liberation mainly depends on the twelve Dependent Origination, which is the conditioned enlightenment.
+In the three vehicles, liberation mainly depends on the Twelve Links of Dependent Origination, which is the conditioned enlightenment.

-The Twelve Dependent Origination are ignorance, formation, consciousness, name and form, six senses, contact, feeling, craving, grasping, existence, birth, old age and death, which describe a person's past life, present life, and future life.
+The Twelve Links of Dependent Origination are ignorance, formation, consciousness, name and form, six senses, contact, feeling, craving, grasping, existence, birth, old age and death, which describe a person's past life, present life, and future life.

-Ignorance and actions are the afflictions and karma of the previous life; consciousness, name and form, the six sense organs, touch, feeling, craving, clinging, existence, birth, old age and death, these ten are the afflictions, karma and suffering of the present life; A summary of the afterlife.
+Ignorance and formations are the afflictions and karma of the previous life; consciousness, name and form, the six sense organs, touch, feeling, craving, clinging, existence, birth, old age and death, these ten are the afflictions, karma and suffering of the present life;

+A summary of the afterlife.

-Of the twelve dependent arisings, ignorance, craving, and clinging are afflictions; formations and beings are karma; consciousness, name-form, six senses, contact, feeling, birth, old age and death are suffering.
+Of the Twelve Links of Dependent Origination, ignorance, craving, and clinging are afflictions; formations and becoming are karma; consciousness, name-and-form, the six senses, contact, feeling, birth, old age and death are suffering.

-The Twelve Dependent Origination are all afflictions, karma, and suffering.
-When you understand the Twelve Dependent Origination, you also understand how sentient beings are reincarnated.
+The Twelve Links of Dependent Origination are all afflictions, karma, and suffering.

+When you understand the Twelve Links of Dependent Origination, you also understand how sentient beings are reborn.

+**Ignorance**

-Ignorance The affliction of ignorance is ego, including innate ego and discriminating ego.
+The affliction of ignorance is ego, including innate ego and discriminating ego.

 105

-Action is karma, and it is the cause of samsara.
+**Formations** is karma, and it is the cause of samsara.

-In the six realms of reincarnation, apart from the cause of liberation, other karma and blessings are all actions.
+In the six realms of rebirth, apart from the cause of liberation, other karma and blessings are all actions.

 Consciousness A soul defiled by good and evil karma is called consciousness, and a pure soul is not called consciousness.

+**Name-and-Form**

-Name-form Name-form means that after consciousness entered the womb, it did not form the form before the six entrances.
+Name-form means that after consciousness entered the womb, it did not form the form before the six entrances.

 Entering the womb can be divided into the womb through karma and the womb through the power of vows.
 There is a big difference between the two.
 The dirty soul enters the womb through the power of karma, while the pure soul enters the womb through the power of vows.
 For example, a bodhisattva wants to become an ordinary person.
 To save sentient beings, is to enter the womb through the power of will.